xjseabrum/LING5448-OOAD/Project2 (FLGS)/README-FLGS.md

 # *All files that should be graded are stored in Project2 (FLGS)/src.
 Output.txt is also in /src.
 ## *The UML file is located here: Project2 (FLGS)/OOAD Project2 UML.jpg

-**You will actually find the specific comments regarding these concepts on the top of the file.
-This is a general index we made for your convenience.**
+**You will actually find more specific comments regarding these concepts at the top of the java files in /src.
+The following is a general, brief index we made for your convenience.**